TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdy_pins.md

 <div class="datatable-end"></div>

 Other pin numbers.
 Either name can be used in the firmware (config.g).
+If the pins aren't in the table (due to not having a special name), then the pin itself can be used in the form of P0.1, P0_1, 0.1 or 0_1.

 <div class="datatable-begin"></div>